Jekwwer/markdown-docs-kit/templates/CODE_OF_CONDUCT.md

 - Demonstrating empathy and kindness toward others
 - Being respectful of differing opinions, viewpoints, and experiences
 - Giving and gracefully accepting constructive feedback
-- Taking responsibility and learning from any mistakes made
+- Taking responsibility and learning from mistakes
 - Focusing on what is best for the project as a whole

 Examples of unacceptable behavior include: